 - Students are expected to write a 2-page paper evaluating and reflecting on their project and experience.
 This will be submitted to the Senior Project Workspace no later than the day of the presentation.

-- A short (10 minute) oral presentation will be given on Monday, June 8.
+- A short (10 minute) oral presentation will be given on the Monday before Commencement.

 Seniors who undertake a project are expected to complete a 2-page paper.
-This paper must be uploaded to the Senior Project Workspace no later than 3:00 PM on Monday, June 6 (no hard copies, please!).
+This paper must be uploaded to the Senior Project Workspace no later than 3:00 PM on the Monday of presentations (no hard copies, please!).
 Your paper should evaluate the project and reflect on your experiences—that is the only requirement!
 You should look back at the questions answered in the Proposal to help guide you.

 You will be expected to give a 10-minute presentation about your Senior Project experience.
 You should feel free to approach this in a way that makes sense to you.
-Should you require A/V support (i.e. you will be using PowerPoint, need to play music, show a video or slideshow of pictures), you need to email Mrs. Hannon by Thursday, June 4.
+Should you require A/V support (i.e. you will be using PowerPoint, need to play music, show a video or slideshow of pictures), you need to email Mrs. Hannon by the Monday before presentations.

 - Faculty Preference Form turned in to Mrs. Hannon